massooti/V2ray-fpm/README.md

 This project is a web-based graphical user interface (GUI) for the V2Ray client using the VMess protocol.
 It provides an easy-to-use interface for configuring and connecting to V2Ray servers.

 <p align="center">
   <img src="https://github.com/massooti/V2ray-fpm/blob/main/images/woman-life-freedom.png" alt="woman, life, freedom" /><br>
-	woman, life, freedom<br>
+	<i>woman, life, freedom</i><br>
-	The use of the slogan "Woman, Life, Freedom" has become a symbol of the protests in Iran, and this application aims to support the movement by providing a way for people to connect to free internet.
+	<i>The use of the slogan "Woman, Life, Freedom" has become a symbol of the protests in Iran, and this application aims to providing a way for people to connect to free internet.</i>
 </p>

 # GUI web application for V2ray client users: